 My grandfather's watch has a silver case and an enamel dial with a beautifully clean and simple design; sharp black Arabic numerals on a crisp white background, the 12 being picked out in red.
 This makes it very easy to read, probably the clearest wristwatch dial I have ever seen, one of the benefits of white enamel that has never really been equalled.
-The hands are elegant and perfectly proportioned in heat blued steel, the minute hand being a simple baton and the shorter hour hand a slender spade style.
+The hands are elegant and perfectly proportioned in thermally (heat) blued steel, the minute hand being a simple baton and the shorter hour hand a slender spade style.

 The case is 35mm outside diameter case containing a 13 ligne Aegler Rebberg movement.
 Although the Aegler name is not visible, the shape of the centre bridge of these movements is very distinctive.
 The plates and bridges are made of brass, nickel plated, and have an engine turned perlage pattern.
 The small crown wheel of the keyless (winding) mechanism is engraved “SWISS MADE” and the larger ratchet wheel “ROLEX 15 JEWELS”.

 The movement has a straight line Swiss lever escapement and 15 jewel bearings.
 Although the balance is made of steel and brass it is not actually a compensation balance; the two cuts do not go all the way through the rim and are dummies to mislead the unsuspecting.
-It has a white balance spring which is a temperature compensation nickel-steel alloy of the type developed by Paul Perret and Dr Guillaume.
+It has a white balance spring which is a temperature compensating nickel-steel alloy of the type developed by Paul Perret and Dr Guillaume.

 My Grandmother's Watch

-My grandmothers watch has a gold case and silvered guilloché dial with Roman numerals.
+My grandmothers watch has a gold case and silver guilloché dial with Roman numerals.
 Again the 12 (XII) is picked out in red, and the hands are the same design as on my grandfather's watch.